ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 ## Performance Budgets

 When managing web performance, many choose to enact a performance budget.
-A performance budget is a self-determined limits of the size or number and number of assets, page load speed, or overall page weight.
+A performance budget is a self-determined limit on the size or number of assets, page load speed, and overall page weight.

 Tim Kadlec [helpfully documented](https://timkadlec.com/2014/11/performance-budget-metrics/) the types of metrics that may be useful when setting a performance budget: